delpinolisette/deep-learning/README.md

 The aim of these is to synthesize theory from several different "classical" sources and introduce insights from newer literature.

-See `statistical_theory_background.md` in repo for some of the needed math background.
+See `statistical_theory_background.md` in this repo [here](https://github.com/delpinolisette/deep-learning/blob/main/statistical_theory_background.md) for some of the needed math background.